-The topography of the Canandaigua Consolidated Water District varies considerably.
+The topography of the Canandaigua Consolidated Water District (CCWD) varies considerably.
 Elevations range in the district from approximately 688 feet to elevation 1,414 feet.
 The highest point is near 6230 Goodale Road in the Canandaigua-Bristol service area.
+The CCWD distribution system contains roughly 70 miles of watermain.

 The distribution system consists primarily of 8-inch and 12-inch water main.
-The majority of the water main installed before 1970 is Asbestos Cement Pipe (ACP), after 1970 the Town opted to install polyvinyl chloride (PVC) water main.
+The majority of the water main installed before 1975 is Asbestos Cement Pipe (ACP), after 1970 the Town opted to install polyvinyl chloride (PVC) water main.
+See Appendix H for a Watermain Age Map.

 The majority of the 12-inch water main is located along Middle Cheshire Road and NYS Rte 21.
 The 12-inch water main on Middle Cheshire Road extends from the pump station on West Street to the intersection of Wells Curtice Road.
 The 12-inch water main on NYS Rte 21 extends from the intersection of Parrish Street Extension to the intersection of Cramer Road.
 All but 1,225-feet of water main on Parrish Street Extension is 12-inch, the remainder is 8-inch pipe.
 There is also 12-inch water main on Hickox Road from Route 5 & 20 to NYS Rte 21; and on County Road 32 from Hickox Road to Hopkins Road.